hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 ### Monitor SpringBoot Application from SkyWalking UI

-W﻿e build the Docker image *guopingjia/springboot-k8s-demo:pce* and push it to the _DockerHub_.
-Then we can deploy the _SpringBoot_ app:
+After build the Docker image *guopingjia/springboot-k8s-demo:pce* and push it to the _DockerHub_, we deploy the _SpringBoot_ app to the Kubernetes cluster:

 ```markdown
 $﻿ cat deployment.yaml